Texas state police to review Uvalde response after report finds ‘systemic failures’

 Texas state police to review Uvalde school shooting response after report finds ‘systemic failures’

+The state’s Department of Public Safety said it would investigate whether its officers had broken laws or rules during the chaotic 77 minutes that passed before the shooter was stopped

-State police in Texas have announced a review of authorities’ response to the Uvalde school shooting after a report found “systemic failures”, according to the Associated Press.
+Authorities in Texas have announced an internal review into their chaotic response to the Uvalde school shooting after an investigation found that it may have cost victims' lives.

+The Texas Department of Public Safety (DPS) said on Monday that it had launched a probe last week to "determine if any violations of policy, law, or doctrine" occurred during the 77 minutes that passed before officers breached the classroom holding the shooter.

+It comes after an investigative committee in the Texas House of Representatives found that "systemic failures and egregious poor decision-making" had hobbled local, state, and federal officials' response to the deadly shooting at Robb Elementary School in May.

 Register for free to continue reading